 Route server peers are able to manipulate outbound routing policies via an in-band mechanism using BGP communities, instead of relying on “import/import-via”, “export/export-via” RPSL attributes.
 The downside to this method is that peers won’t be able to control inbound policies.

-Currently, the mechanism is implemented to support the traditional BGP communities, the Extended BGP communities and the Large BGP communities.
+Currently, the mechanism is implemented to support Standard and Large BGP communities.

-When you want to signal the Route-Server to filter prefixes for destination networks that have 16bit ASN, you can use either the traditional communities or the Extended communities.
-In case the destination network is a 32bit ASN, then you can use either the Extended communities or the Large communities.
+When you want to signal the Route-Server to filter prefixes for destination networks that have 16bit ASN, you can use either the traditional communities or the Large communities.
+In case the destination network is a 32bit ASN, then you can use Large communities only.

 To make the above easily understandable, we provide the table below that summarises the available options:

-Note that you have to use the appropriate route server AS number, based on the AMS-IX location you're peering in, with 62972 representing Bay Area.
+Note that you have to use the appropriate route server AS number, based on the AMS-IX location you're peering in, with 37775 representing Djibouti.
 All locations support this feature.

-For traditional BGP communities, the offered options are:
+For traditional/Standard BGP communities, the offered options are:

 For Large communities, the offered options are as below:

-Note that if you want to advertise a specific prefix to a specific customer only, then you need to combine “62972:<peer-as> ” and “0:62972” BGP communities.
+Note that if you want to advertise a specific prefix to a specific customer only, then you need to combine “37775: <peer-as> ” and “0:37775” BGP communities.

 As with the community-based filtering, AMS-IX peers have the ability to influence the prefix selection process of other members based on AS-Path pretending.
 The mechanism can be enabled either with the traditional 16bit BGP communities, or with the 32bit Large communities.